Impure Simplicial Complexes: Complete Axiomatization: Completeness via the Canonical Simplicial Model

-The Truth Lemma has to be adapted to the logic of impure simplicial models in two ways:\looseness=-1 \begin{romanenumerate} \item formulas may be undefined, in addition to being true or false, necessitating an extra clause~\eqref{eq:TL_undef} in the Truth Lemma; \item the Truth Lemma is only proved for faces of the form $X_\G$ because their proper subfaces~$X \subsetneq X_\G$ do not generally correspond to DMC sets. \end{romanenumerate}
+The Truth Lemma has to be adapted to the logic of impure simplicial models in two ways:\looseness=-1 \begin{enumerate}[(i)] \item formulae may be undefined, in addition to being true or false, necessitating an extra clause~\eqref{eq:TL_undef} in the Truth Lemma; \item the Truth Lemma is only proved for faces of the form $X_\G$ because their proper subfaces~$X \subsetneq X_\G$ do not generally correspond to DMC sets. \end{enumerate}

-\begin{lemma}[Truth Lemma] Let $\canmod$ be the canonical simplicial model constructed in Def.~\ref{def:simpcanonic}.
+\begin{lem}[Truth Lemma] Let $\canmod$ be the canonical simplicial model constructed in Definition~\ref{def:simpcanonic}.
 Then, for any DMC set\/ $\G \in \LMC$ and any formula $\phi$,